-For Scenario 1, the day-night noise rating level $L{Rdn}$ noise contour of 55 dB(A) will encompass a total area of 2.47 km around the airport.
-A small portion of this contour extends beyond the R312 towards the south, within the Greenville Garden City and covers a zone of approximately 0.44 km.
+For Scenario 1, the day-night noise rating level L{Rdn} noise contour of 55 dB(A) will encompass a total area of 2.47 km2 around the airport.
+A small portion of this contour extends beyond the R312 towards the south, within the Greenville Garden City and covers a zone of approximately 0.44 km2.
 Within this zone it would not be recommended to establish residences, without providing additional noise mitigation measures.

-The LRdn 60 dB(A) zone is completely contained within the airport site for Scenario 1.
+The L{Rdn} 60 dB(A) zone is completely contained within the airport site for Scenario 1.

-From the day-night N70 contours, which indicate the number of aircraft movements that exceed 70 dB(A) $L{Amax}$ at a given location, it was found that the 30 and above events area is 8.6 km, and a portion of this zone extends beyond the airport site boundaries into the Bella Riva development and primarily into the Greenville Garden City.
-The area affected in the later development is 1.6 km.
+From the day-night N70 contours, which indicate the number of aircraft movements that exceed 70 dB(A) L{Amax} at a given location, it was found that the 30 and above events area is 8.6 km2, and a portion of this zone extends beyond the airport site boundaries into the Bella Riva development and primarily into the Greenville Garden City.
+The area affected in the later development is 1.6 km2.
 This is considered significant, and mitigation measures in terms of appropriate land use planning should be implemented for this zone.